siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 * The controller will not start operation unless the Interlock_NC signal is LO (switches are closed)
 * Opening one or more interlock switches causes Interlock_NC to go HI (active).
 * Two things happen when Interlock_NC goes HI:
- * An interrupt occurs on the CPU
- * The interlock timeout is started.
-The timeout is approximately 500 milliseconds.
-* On receiving the interrupt the controller performs the following actions
+ 1. An interrupt occurs on the CPU.
+The controller performs the following actions
- * The controller issues a feedhold to stop the current movement while preserving position.
-A feedhold from 1500 mm/min with a jerk value of 500 million mm/min^3 will execute in less than 250 milliseconds.
-The controller enters an alarm state during which no command input is honored or executed.
+  * Issues a feedhold to stop the current movement while preserving position.
+A feedhold from 1500 mm/min with a jerk value of 500 million mm/min^3 will execute in approximately 210 milliseconds.
+The controller then enters an alarm state during which no command input is honored or executed.
   * The controller stops the spindle if the spindle is running.
 The spindle should decelerate to a stop in less than _____ seconds
-* Once the interlock delay timer expires a further set of hardware lockouts are activated (as described above).
+ 1. The interlock delay timer is started to time an interval of approximately 500 milliseconds.
+Once the interlock delay timer expires the hardware lockouts described above are activated.
 * Once the interlock switches are restored the lockouts are removed.
 The processor